Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Otherwise, please refer to the official `vcpkg documentation <https://vcpkg.io/en/docs/examples/overlay-triplets-linux-dynamic.html>`_

+Also Note that, if you encounter an error, you may need to check the exact log file to find the detailed error message.

 Building SPHinXsys
 ^^^^^^^^^^^^^^^^^^^^^

 ..  code-block:: bash

+    cd $HOME
     git clone https://github.com/Xiangyu-Hu/SPHinXsys.git sphinxsys
     cd sphinxsys
     cmake   -G "Unix Makefiles"                                                         \